sunfishcode/design/TextFormat.md

  - Use JS-style sensibilities when there aren't reasons otherwise.
  - It's a compiler target, not a programming language, but readability still counts.

 ## High-level summary:

  - Curly braces for function bodies, blocks, etc., `/* */`-style and `//`-style comments, and whitespace is not significant.
-Also, no semicolons.
    (TODO: Should `/* */`-style comments nest properly?)

  - `get_local` looks like a simple reference; `set_local` looks like an